Avadhesh-Pandey/abhedy_banking_project/README.md

 # Banking Project Demo

-This is a demo project using clean arcitecture and GraphQL and Bloc
+This is a demo project using clean architecture and GraphQL and Bloc

 ## Packages